mostlygeek/aws-scripts/README.md

 3. Modify the following values:
   1. Name: whatever you wish
   2. Architechture: x86\_64
-  3. Kernel ID: Up to you, but if using the ebs\_ami script, be sure to select an pv-grub/hd00 image (currently aki-b4aa75dd in us-east-1)
+  3. Kernel ID: Up to you, but if using the partitioned\_ami script, be sure to select an pv-grub/hd00 image (currently aki-b4aa75dd in us-east-1).
+Non partitioned? aki-88aa75e1.
   4. Description: again, your call
   5. Root Device Name: This is critical.
 If using the ebs\_ami script, change this FROM /dev/sda1 TO /dev/sda (i.e. remove the '1')
   6. Ramdisk ID: can be left at default